splunk/splunk-sdk-python/README.md

 The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk platform to build exciting new applications.

+For more information, see [Splunk Enterprise SDK for Python](https://dev.splunk.com/enterprise/docs/devtools/python/sdk-python/) on the Splunk Developer Portal.

 ## Get started with the Splunk SDK for Python